Introduction

 2. Build your systems

 Once your processes are aligned, build strong systems specific to a task and let you achieve your goals.
-Remember, successful systems should be flexible and open to feedback and adjustment and must be able to improve the customer experience, employee experience, and overall operational efficiency.
+Remember, successful systems should be flexible and open to feedback and adjustment and must be able to improve the customer experience, employee experience, logistics management and overall operational efficiency.

 3. Specify roles